Planting for Pollinators

 First off, let your neighbors and visitors know you have planted a pollinator garden.
 A great way is to put up a "Pollinator Habitat" sign available from Xerces Society. http://www.xerces.org/pollinatorhabitatsign/ How about being counted and registering your garden with the Million Pollinator Gardens Challenge. http://millionpollinatorgardens.org/

-Your new pollinator garden will need a moderate amount of attention, particularly the first couple years after planting to keep down the weeds while the plants claim their space and to keep in check the bit of reseeding some of the species may be prone to.
+Your new pollinator garden will need a moderate amount of attention, particularly the first couple years after planting to keep down the weeds while the plants claim their space and to keep in check the bit of reseeding to which some of the species may be prone.
 If you have mulched your garden, you will likely need to put a fresh layer of mulch the first couple years, until the plants have truly filled in.

-There should be no need to add any fertilizers and definitely NO pesticides for your pollinator garden.
+There should be no need to add any fertilizers (other than the leaves just discussed) and definitely NO pesticides for your pollinator garden.
+The latter is such an important topic, we'll create a separate heading for it...

 ENJOY AND SEND US PICTURES!